Juliet Mills

 Juliet Maryon Mills (born 21 November 1941) is a British-American actress.
-She is the daughter of actor Sir John Mills and Mary Hayley Bell and the eldest of three siblings; her younger siblings are actress Hayley Mills and director Jonathan Mills.

 Mills began her career as a child actress and was nominated at age 18 for a Tony Award for her stage performance in Five Finger Exercise in 1960.
 She progressed to film work and then to television, playing the lead role on the sitcom Nanny and the Professor in the early 1970s.
 She received Golden Globe Award nominations for her work in this series and for her role in the film Avanti! in 1972.
 She won an Emmy Award for her performance in the television miniseries QB VII (1974).

 In 1983, Mills joined The Mirror Theater Ltd's Mirror Repertory Company, performing in repertory productions such as Rain, Paradise Lost, Inheritors and The Hasty Heart throughout their seasons.
 From 1999 until 2008, she had a role on the daytime drama series Passions, for which she was nominated for a Daytime Emmy Award.

 Early life

-Mills was born on 21 November 1941 in London during World War II (1941), though her parents, actor Sir John Mills and playwright Mary Hayley Bell, soon moved the family to the country to be away from the Luftwaffe bombing raids.
+Mills was born on 21 November 1941 in London during World War II, though her parents, actor Sir John Mills and playwright Mary Hayley Bell, soon moved the family to the country to be away from the Luftwaffe bombing raids.
 She is the elder sister of actress Hayley Mills and director Jonathan Mills.

-Because of her parents' fame, Mills grew up surrounded by famous actors, including Rex Harrison, David Niven and Marlon Brando.
+Because of her parents' careers, Mills grew up surrounded by famous actors, including Rex Harrison, David Niven and Marlon Brando.
 She recalled her childhood in the 2000 documentary film Sir John Mills' Moving Memories, written by her brother.
 Her godmother was actress Vivien Leigh, and her godfather was playwright Noël Coward.
 She attended the Elmhurst Ballet School, in Camberley, Surrey.

 Career

 As a child, Mills appeared as an extra in various films, including a role as Freda's 11-week-old baby in the 1942 film In Which We Serve, starring her father.
-Her first major role came in 1958, when she was 16, in the Peter Shaffer play Five Finger Exercise, as "Pamela Harrington".
+Her first major role came in 1958, when she was 16, as Pamela Harrington in the Peter Shaffer play Five Finger Exercise.
 The show ran one year in London, and then moved to the Music Box Theatre on Broadway.
 In 1960, Mills was nominated for a Tony Award as "Best Featured Actress" for her performance as Pamela.

-Her role as a stowaway dressed as a man, but daughter of a ship's gunner, in episode 2 of "Sir Francis Drake" was one of her first TV appearances (1961) and was echoed by an almost identical role in the 1964 film Carry on Jack.
+In 1961, Mills appeared as a stowaway, dressed as a man but the daughter of a ship's gunner, in episode 2 of Sir Francis Drake.
+This was one of her first TV appearances, and was echoed by an almost identical role in the 1964 film Carry On Jack.